 Draft Horse Show

-The 2022 edition of Eastern States Exposition Draft Horse Show will take place during the last weekend of The Big E and will feature one of the largest purses in North America.
+The 2024 edition of Eastern States Exposition Draft Horse Show will take place during the last weekend of The Big E and will feature one of the largest purses in North America.
 Hitches from across the country and Canada will meet to square off at the premier draft horse show in the Northeast.

-** All schedules tentative, subject to change **
+**All schedules are tentative and subject to change**

 $50,000 Big E Six Horse Hitch Showdown!